meditationstuff/protocol_1/index.md

 **20250122**

 * Lost ***a*** center if not ***the*** center. + "this will cease".
 Time will tell.

+**20250525**

+My EYE MUSCLES are meditatively refactoring and wearing corrective lenses interferes and I am like -2.5/-4.5.
+It’s been a few days, now, and I want to stop holding everything to my face and doing computer things on my phone.

+The global structure of mind is really something. https://x.com/meditationstuff/status/1925360991623082140

+> how come?

+Idk too much Netflix while meditating?
+(I will update my book if I determine that) Or maybe this happens to everyone who wears corrective lenses 😬maybe not idk yet!
+If so maybe not a problem until very far into meditation; unclear!
+I was worried about this possibly being a thing tho https://x.com/meditationstuff/status/1925383188689395851

+**20250604**

+ok eyes have chilled out atm

 [<a href="#192ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]